Not Knowing: Contemporary Art and the Amateur

 I’ve never thought the deskilling associated with globalism was an apt corollary for what is referred to as deskilling in art.
 Artists are always interested in skill, and skills are the basis of what we do, whether we’re Gedi Sibony or Pierre Huyghe.
 Deskilling is just a misapprehension of the skills artists are developing in contradistinction to the ones that preceded them.

 We chose the term ‘disabling’ instead, because it gives artists a kind of agency.
-To our thinking, artists aren’t victims of globalization; rather, they are resisting its forces and its ‘work ethic’ by adopting materials and narratives and time structures.
-In this way deskilling is not the annihilation of skill but the disabling of it, in the same way that Fiat Factory workers don’t stop working when they go on strike but, instead, continue working very slowly as a way of maintaining their commitment to their labor while still undermining the productivity of the factory.
-We like the term disabling because we were interested in the potential of slowing things down because you have the know how, an inverse skill that’s not inherent to the concept of deskilling.
+To our thinking, artists aren’t victims of globalization; rather, they are resisting its forces and its ‘work ethic’ by adopting materials and narratives and time structures that require skill but counter productivity.
+In this way deskilling is not the annihilation of skill but the disabling of it, in the same way that Fiat Factory workers don’t stop working when they go on strike but, instead, continue working very slowly as a way of maintaining their commitment to their labor while still undermining factory output.
+We like the term disabling because we were interested in the potential of slowing things down because you have the know how to do it, an inverse skill that’s not inherent to the concept of deskilling.
 Hopefully disabling, as a term and an artistic approach, makes you aware of skills that are normally smoothed over or rendered invisible by efficiency.
 That efficiency, which deskilling is part and parcel of, isn’t possible when things are disabled.

 Amateur = Not Knowing